 Just about any injury that happens because of someone else’s negligence counts as a personal injury.
 Put simply, “negligence” means acting in a way that was put others at risk.
 The other party was being careless and led to the harm of you as the victim.
 That person is therefore liable for your costs from the injury.

-Examples of personal injury cases we take on regularly include:
+Examples of personal injury cases in Long Beach

 - Auto accidents like car accidents, truck accidents, and motorcycle accidents

 - Pedestrian accidents, such as a pedestrian getting hit by a car

 - Bicycle injuries, often where the cyclist is hit by a motor vehicle